pocketzworld/python-bot-sdk/README.md

 ### 23.1.0b12 (UNRELEASED)

 - Add support for getting information about user outfit if user is in the room (`self.highrise.get_user_outfit(user_id)`).
+- Enable automatic filtering of events based on bot usage.

 ### 23.1.0b11 (2023-05-29)